 In 2001 the SEN and Disability Act extended the Disability Discrimination Act (DDA) 1995 to include education.
 Since September 2002 governing bodies have three key duties towards pupils with disabilities.
 This forms part 4 of the DDA.
 They must: Not treat pupils with disabilities less favourably for a reason related to their disability Make reasonable adjustments for pupils with disabilities so they are not at a substantial disadvantage Plan to increase access to education for disabled pupil.
-To comply with statutory requirements, a School Accessibility Plan must be drawn up which contains three main strands: 1.
-Increasing access to the curriculum 2.
+To comply with statutory requirements, a School Accessibility Plan must be drawn up which contains three main strands: Increasing access to the curriculum 2.
 Increasing access to the physical environment 3.
-Improvements in the delivery of written information The Accessibility Plan is available on the school website.
-There is an ongoing plan and review of facilities to help disabled pupils to access the school.
-How do we identify and When a pupil joins our school in reception, baseline assessments are carried out.
-When an older assess pupils with SEN? pupil joins the school, their previous school is contacted to provide us with their records and assessments is carried out.
+Improvements in the delivery of written information In addition we closely monitor pupils with English as an additional Language (EAL) in order to determine if needs are language based or SEND.
+The Accessibility Plan is available on the school website.
+There is an ongoing plan and review of How do we identify and facilities to help disabled pupils to access the school.
+How do we identify and assess pupils with SEN?
+When a pupil joins our school in reception, baseline assessments are carried out.
+When an older pupil joins the school, their previous school is contacted to provide us with their records and assessments is carried out.
 Teachers assess pupils on an ongoing basis.
 Please refer to the school's assessment policy available on the website.